Do you remember the days before YouTube?

 YouTube banner design tips

 Looking at those examples, consider the following takeaways, and apply them to your own YouTube banner design.
+Just like your YouTube thumbnail images, these simple tips will ensure your banner carries the maximum impact.

 Keep your YouTube banner simple